 Periodontal disease, or gum disease, is prevalent among American adults and begins as common gingivitis.
 Gingivitis is a condition typically characterized by irritation, inflammation, or bleeding of the gums.
 More severe forms of periodontal disease, which develop from untreated gingivitis, are considered progressive conditions that can lead to connective tissue and jawbone damage.
 When left untreated, periodontal disease can also lead to problems such as receding gums, bone loss, loose teeth, tooth loss, and even serious risks to your overall health.

-For these reasons, our experienced dentist, Dr. Rafael Yanez, recommends frequent oral/periodontal exams so the disease can be caught in its earliest stages.
+For these reasons, Dr. Rafael Yanez recommends frequent oral/periodontal exams so the disease can be caught in its earliest stages.
 Early detection allows for prompt treatment and the prevention of more complicated issues.
-Since some patients may not exhibit symptoms of gum disease until its advanced stages, frequent periodontal exams are particularly important for maintaining good oral health.
-A periodontal exam can be easily performed as part your twice-yearly routine dental check-up at I.Dentical – All About Your Smile.
+Since some patients may not exhibit symptoms of gum disease until its advanced stages, frequent preventive exams are particularly important for maintaining good oral health.
+A periodontal exam can be easily performed as part your twice-yearly routine dental check-up with our dentist.

 Types of Periodontal Disease

 When gingivitis is allowed to worsen, plaque hardens into tartar, the gums recede from the teeth, and harmful bacteria multiply, causing increased irritation and infection.
 To determine if you have periodontal disease, Dr. Yanez will examine the gums for any inflammation or bleeding, inspect pocket depths between the teeth and the gum line, and check for unusual tooth movement.
 Periodontal disease can manifest in a number of different ways and is considered the leading cause of tooth loss among adults in the United States.

 The most common types of periodontal disease include: